 - To apply the setting to everyone, leave the top organizational unit selected.
 Otherwise, select a child organizational unit or a configuration group.

 - Next to User options, select Allow users to migrate files to shared drives.

-- Ask your users to add you as a member of the shared drive where the folders will be moved.
+- Ask your users to add you as a member to the shared drive where you're moving the folders.

-- In a web browser, open drive.google.com and confirm that you’re signed in to your administrator account.
+- In a web browser, open drive.google.com and sign in with your admin account.

-- In the browser window, expand the My Drive and Shared drives folders to display the My Drive folders you want to move and the shared drive folders where you will move them.
+- Expand the My Drive and Shared drives folders to show the My Drive folders that you want to move and the shared drive folders where you’re moving them.

 - Drag the My Drive folders to the shared drive folders.

-- Accept the confirmation request to begin the migration process.
+- Accept the confirmation request to begin the moving process.

-You can give a user in your organization the ability to move entire folders from a My Drive location to shared drives.
+To give a user in your organization admin privileges to move entire folders from a My Drive location to shared drives, choose an option: